 Ubuntu vs. Mac

-An article, posted about 14 years ago filed in design, usability, interaction, mac, applications, future, os, ubuntu & windows.
+An article, posted more than 14 years ago filed in design, usability, interaction, mac, applications, future, os, ubuntu & windows.

 Preamble: This post was lying in my Google Docs account for almost a year.
 Its time to publish it, because it may soon be obsolete.
 The traditional OS, that focused on managing files on a disk is disappearing.
 Mac OS X and Ubuntu are becoming old generation OS'es if they don't adapt to the task focussed applications we see today.